 Submissions will be judged on impact, outreach, sustainability, and evaluation plans.
 Faculty who have not taught accessibility topics in their courses before are particularly encouraged to apply.

 Faculty members (full-time, part-time, or adjunct) or instructional staff who meet following criteria:

-- Teacher of an existing course in computer science, design, user experience research, human-computer interaction, or related field (see our FAQs for more information about “related fields”)
+- Instructor of an existing course in computer science, design, user experience research, human-computer interaction, or related field (see our FAQs for more information about “related fields”)

-- Teacher at a two- or four-year university or college in the United States
+- Instructor at a two- or four-year university or college in the United States

 - Preference will be given to instructors who have not received a past Teach Access Faculty Grant.
 If you are a previous grantee and you wish to receive consideration for this round of awards, you may submit an application for a different course than previously awarded.